 In 1902, a group of local yachting enthusiasts, including Cyrus Curtis, T.J.
 French and Chauncy B. Borland met together to discuss a shared vision.
 Four years later, that shared vision resulted in the founding of the Camden Yacht Club, an organization dedicated to the promotion of all aspects of yachting.
 A few years later, nationally renowned architect, John Calvin Stevens, was hired to design the present-day shingle style clubhouse, with its oriental overtones and large porches, situated on what had earlier been the old lime kiln property on Bay View Street.
 In 1980, the clubhouse was placed on the National Historic Register.

-“Proficiency in navigation and all matters pertaining to seamanship”, a principle upon which the club had been founded, led to the establishment, in 1951, of a junior sailing program.
-Sixty-six years later this program continues to thrive.
+“Proficiency in navigation and all matters pertaining to seamanship,” a principle upon which the club had been founded, led to the establishment in 1951 of a junior sailing program.
+Sixty-seven years later, this program continues to thrive.

-Today, the club, rich in tradition, continues to promote, “all aspects of yachting” including education seminars, a fine sailing school, a series of regattas and club sail/motor cruises around the Bay and beyond.
-Long established traditions are valued by all members and CYC is well-known for its family friendly environment, social life and luncheons on the verandah.
+Today the club, rich in tradition, continues to promote “all aspects of yachting” including education seminars, a fine sailing school, and a series of regattas and club sail/motor cruises around the Bay and beyond.
+Long-established traditions are valued by all members and CYC is well-known for its family friendly environment, social life and luncheons on the verandah.